MET Award for Indigenous Students

 Eligibility

-- All Indigenous students in the MET program (i.e. either the Master of Educational Technology or the Graduate Certificate in Educational Technology) as well as Indigenous applicants to the program are eligible to apply; however, priority is given to Indigenous students whose traditional territory falls, at least in part, within Canada.
+• Indigenous applicants to the MET program (i.e. either the Master of Educational Technology or the Graduate Certificate in Educational Technology), as well as Indigenous students currently in the MET program are eligible to apply for the Award; however, priority is given to Indigenous students whose traditional territory falls, at least in part, within Canada.
 This includes First Nations, Métis or Inuit students and may also include students from the United States of America.

 Evaluation Criteria